smyrgeorge/log4k/README.md

 // Starts immediately the span. trace.span("test") {
+    log.info(it, "this is a test with span") // The log will contain the span id.
+    // Set span attributes.
+    it.attributes["key"] = "value"
     // Send events that are related to the current span. it.event(name = "event-1", level = Level.DEBUG)
     // Include attributes in the event.